(I may earn a small commission from the products mentioned in this post.)

 These are a few of some very inexpensive items that your TKR recovering patient will use.
 You can probably think of many more.

-I started hydrating my scab and scar as soon as the therapist and doctor told me to.
+I started hydrating my scab and scar as soon as the therapist and doctor told me I could.
 I always seemed to be thirsty and had dry lips especially when I was taking the prescription medication so lip balm was a must.

 I was encouraged to drink fluids so a water bottle that holds a lot of fluid and is easy to manipulate would be a great gift.